-The Arlington Independent School District Visual Arts Department seeks to positively influence the lives of students by teaching innovation, creative thinking, and meaning-making through investigation and production of visual art.
-Additionally, creating and nurturing opportunities for collaboration between students, parents and our community is a priority.
+The Arlington Independent School District Visual Arts Department seeks to positively influence the lives of students by teaching innovation, creative thinking, and meaning-making through investigations and production of visual art.
+Additionally, creating and nurturing opportunities for collaborations between students, parents, and our community is a priority.

 - The arts teach children to make good judgments about qualitative relationships.
 Unlike much of the curriculum in which correct answers and rules prevail, in the arts, it is judgment rather than rules that prevail.